-What Is the Definition of Cost in a Business Firm?
+What Is Cost in a Business Firm?

 In managerial accounting, and in a real-world business firm, one of the most important concepts is that of cost.
 Managers have to be able to determine the costs of the products or services they offer for sale.
 They also have to be able to determine the cost of a customer.
 There are many types of costs, such as direct and indirect costs that a manager must understand to effectively manage a business.
 Costs affect profit, and they're used to make decisions for both small and large businesses.

 Is cost the same as price?
 No. We have a tendency to confuse those two terms.
 The revenue that a business charges customers per unit of the product or service it sells is called price.
 The amount it takes for a company to produce the product or service it sells is called the cost.
 The difference between price, the amount charged to the customer, and cost, the expense to produce the item, is called the profit, or net income, or margin.
 It is very important to understand the difference between price and cost.

 Many terms surround the word "cost" in a business firm.
 The term cost object is important in business.
 It refers to a product produced by a company for which a separate measure of cost is desired.
 It is a little more complex than that because it can also refer to a service, a customer, or a project and is used when allocating direct or indirect costs.
 As an example, if you take a course in college, that course is the cost object.
 The cost itself is that of tuition and books.
 The cost of the foregone alternative of working instead of going to school is the opportunity cost.

 Product or Manufacturing Costs

 Only the costs in the production department are relevant in product costing.
 They consist of direct and indirect costs of producing a product in a manufacturing firm or preparing a product for sale in a merchandising firm.
 Products are inventoried, and costs are recorded in an inventory account until the units are sold.
 At that time, the costs to produce those units get transferred to the cost of goods sold account.